valerieniemann/valerieniemann.github.io/_posts/2019-12-22-reading-list.md

 #### 1. Overconfidence - overpromising more than is possible to achieve
 #### 2. Winner's curse - in auctioning, the winnter overvalues the object being sold
 #### 3. False consensus affect - people think that other share their preferences; they project their biases onto others
-#### 4. Present bias - people tend to wnat instant gratification; something one can have "now" is worth more than having it later.
+#### 4. Present bias - people tend to want instant gratification; something that one can have "now" is worth more than having it later.
 #### 5. Confirmation bias - humans want to look for confirming rather than disconfirming evidence
 #### 6. Endowment effect - people want to keep what they already have rather than gain value.
 They are more willing to risk to avoid loss than risk to gain.